Woodland Spirit or the embodiment of English resistance?

 And yet there is another theory that is given extra credibility by the fact that the earliest known English Green men carved in stone date from the 11th century.
 This theory draws on the legends of Robin Hood, Eadric the Wild and Hereward the Wake.

 For many years after the Norman Conquest in 1066 the English rebels continued a campaign of guerrilla warfare against the new rulers.
 They hid out in the English forests [in a similar vein to the Robin Hood tales] and were known by the Normans as the Silvatici or "men of the woods".
 It is entirely possible that the English stonemasons were showing their support by carving their faces in the new Norman buildings.
-In this guise the Green Man was neither woodland spirit nor folkish myth but in fact the very embodiment of English resistance against their Norman oppressors.
+In this guise the Green Man was neither woodland spirit nor folkish myth but in fact the very embodiment of English resistance against their Norman oppressors and all those who would them down.

 No matter what, whether early English freedom fighters or medieval carvings inspired by a long forgotten folk memory of something far, far older, the green man is a rich part of our English cultural heritage.